What to Look for in a Modern Two-Factor Authentication Solution

-###Fast and easy user provisioning.
-For large deployments with thousands of users, your two-factor authentication solution should support the ability to provision using methods like Active Directory synchronization and bulk user imports via .CSV files.
+For large deployments with thousands of users, your two-factor authentication solution should support the ability to provision using methods like Microsoft Entra ID synchronization and bulk user imports via .CSV files.
 Smaller deployments can take advantage of self-enrollment to allow users to sign themselves up, lightening the load for administrators.

 This guide walks through some of the key areas of differentiation between two-factor authentication solutions and provides some concrete criteria for evaluating technologies and vendors.

 - How to evaluate the security, reliability and scalability of a two-factor solution.